AustinDumm/BadRed/notes.md

     c.
 Could make this specific only to command input to allow for easier calling of arg-less functions
 8. Invisible character render mode?
 9. Concept-level documentation
-10. Interactive style functions (could hook in nicely with #9)
+10. Interactive functions (could hook in nicely with #9)
     a.
 Wrap in a callable table with a interactive runtime that uses a list of parameter names to prompt the user for
 11. Macros
 12. Built-ins Documentation